andrewcooke/BlockCipherSelfStudy.jl/README.md

 discriminate good and bad answers at this level.
 The approach here uses an adaptive set of filters, updated every few seconds.

+A solution for the 16-byte zero key, found after 1/4 of the state space is explored, takes ~100 minutes.

 <!--
 [![Build Status](https://travis-ci.org/andrewcooke/BlockCipherSelfStudy.jl.png)](https://travis-ci.org/andrewcooke/BlockCipherSelfStudy.jl)
 -->